MaxenceGiraud/MachineLearningAlgos/README.md

 python -m unittest tests/*/*_test.py
 ```

-## Algorithms
+## Implemented Algorithms

 Some explainations of the algorithms can be found in the readme of their folders, for more thorough reviews check the references.
+Algorithms that I plan to implement are written in the projects tab.

 ### [Machine Leaning](./mla/ml)
 - [x] [KNN](./mla/ml/knn.py) (classifier+regressor)